Big Deutsche Bank investors seek clarity on CEO: sources

 A spokeswoman for Deutsche Bank declined to comment.

-Cryan’s memo had urged staff to “focus on executing” the bank’s strategy despite “widespread rumors”.
+Cryan’s memo urged staff to “focus on executing” the bank’s strategy despite “widespread rumours”.

-The bank’s strategy has come under criticism by some investors who have grown impatient after three consecutive years of losses.
+The bank’s strategy has come under criticism from some investors, who have grown impatient after three consecutive years of losses.

+The CEO search, which the sources said was in its early stages, has come after a flurry of negative headlines for the bank.
+During the past two weeks, the bank said its loss in 2017 was larger than initially reported, and it has also warned about conditions in the first quarter.

+A second major investor, speaking on condition of anonymity, said he was frustrated that Achleitner had not provided investors with an update following the reports this week of the CEO search.

+The bank has raised capital and made progress with reforming its two retail banking divisions.
+Last week, it achieved a milestone in its turnaround by floating its asset management unit, DWS.

+“We need to focus on executing on the strategy that was agreed and signed off by both the management and supervisory boards.
+There is no difference of opinion here,” Cryan wrote to staff on Wednesday.

-Reporting by Tom Sims and Andreas Framke; Editing by Arno Schuetze and David Goodman
+Reporting by Tom Sims and Andreas Framke; Editing by Arno Schuetze, David Goodman and Mark Potter